#SeeYouInCourt: Climate litigation heats up | DW | 23.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-With politicians failing to take climate action, activists from Asia to South America to the UK are taking governments and polluters to court in a last ditch bid to reduce emissions — and global heating.
+With politicians failing to take climate action, activists from Asia to South America to Europe are taking governments and polluters to court in a last-ditch bid to reduce emissions — and global heating.

-Communities on the frontline of climate change, and of fossil fuel pollution, feel they have been left with little choice: Sue the polluters in court.
+Communities on the front line of climate change, and of fossil fuel pollution, feel that they have been left with little choice but to sue the polluters in court.

-Today's launch of the #SeeYouInCourt campaign by the International Federation for Human Rights (FIDH) — a federation of 192 human rights groups in over 100 countries — is part of a coordinated litigation action against polluting corporations.
+Today's launch of the #SeeYouInCourt campaign by the International Federation for Human Rights (FIDH) — a federation of 192 human rights groups in more than 100 countries — is part of a coordinated litigation action against polluting corporations.

 In Colombia, CAJAR, a human rights organization, is working alongside a group of local communities to file a complaint with the Inter-American Commission on Human Rights regarding the diverting of the Arroyo Bruno River — part of a plan to expand the largest open-pit coal mine in Latin America, the Carbones del Cerrejon.